AntoinePrv/Confiture/README.md

 # Confiture
-Fancy Python to manage paramters and configurations
+Fancy Python to manage parameters and configurations.